alecjonas/Analysis-of-Suicide-Rates-in-Countries-vs-Reported-Happiness-Scores/README.md

 ![Image](images/choropleth.png)

-Here are the top and bottom 10 happiest countries:
+Here are the top and bottom 10 happiest countries that I will reference going forward:

 | Top 10 Country | Happiness Score |
 | ----------- | ----------- |